-- the efficacy and safety as demonstrated in clinical trials; - the timing of market introduction of such product candidate as well as competitive products; - the clinical indications for which the drug is approved; - the approval, availability, market acceptance and reimbursement for the companion diagnostic; - acceptance by physicians, major operators of cancer clinics and patients of the drug as a safe and effective treatment; - the potential and perceived advantages of such product candidate over alternative treatments, especially with respect to patient subsets that are targeted with such product candidate; - the safety of such product candidate seen in a broader patient group, including its use outside the approved indications; - the cost of treatment in relation to alternative treatments; - the availability of adequate reimbursement and pricing by third-party payors and government authorities; - relative convenience and ease of administration: - the prevalence and severity of adverse side effects; and - the effectiveness of sales and marketing efforts.
+- the efficacy and safety of the products as demonstrated in clinical trials; - the timing of market introduction of such product as well as competitive products; - the clinical indications for which the biological product is approved; - the approval, availability, market acceptance and reimbursement for the companion diagnostic, if appropriate or necessary; - acceptance by physicians, major operators of cancer clinics and patients of the biologic as a safe and effective treatment; - the potential and perceived advantages of such product candidate over alternative treatments, especially with respect to patient subsets that are targeted with such product; - the safety of such product seen in a broader patient group, including its use outside the approved indications; - the cost of treatment in relation to alternative treatments; - the availability of adequate reimbursement and pricing by third-party payors and government authorities; - relative convenience and ease of administration; - the prevalence and severity of adverse side effects; and - the effectiveness of sales and marketing efforts.

-If CEL-SCI's product candidates are approved but fail to achieve an adequate level of acceptance by physicians, healthcare payors and patients, CEL-SCI will not be able to generate significant revenues, and CEL-SCI may not become or remain profitable.
+If CEL-SCI's product candidates are approved, but fail to achieve an adequate level of acceptance by physicians, healthcare payors and patients, CEL-SCI will not be able to generate significant revenues, and CEL-SCI may not become or remain profitable.